 Integration of External Financing Services in Banking - The Design and Validation of a Digital Finance Platform

-This thesis examines how a bank’s digital financial platform should be designed to integrate external financing services and thereby enable new business models.
+This masters thesis demonstrates how banks can further develop their digital financial platforms to integrate external financing services, address their customers' needs, and enable new business models.

 Integration of External Financing Services in Banking - The Design and Validation of a Digital Finance Platform